corda/samples-java/advanced-cordapps/README.md

 ### [auction cordapp](./auction-cordapp):
 An blockchain application that leverages different features of Corda like SchedulableState, StatePointer and OwnableState.
-It also demonstrate how to perform a DvP (Delivery vs Payment) transaction on Corda.
+It also demonstrates how to perform a DvP (Delivery vs Payment) transaction on Corda.

 ### [negotiation cordapp](./negotiation-cordapp):
 An application that depicts the businsess negotiation and communication process over a distributed ledger system.